jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 A concrete example could be that the internal pressure should be increased from $10 #unit("MPa")$ to $60 #unit("MPa")$.
 While the pressure is being increased, damage could occur that would be visually perceptible.
 If the view were blocked, this would only be limitedly possible or not possible at all.
-Therefore, the output of kmeans++ can be used as a starting value for further optimization.
+Therefore, the output of k-means++ can be used as a starting value for further optimization.

 // --------------------------------- summary -------------------------------- //
 #summary_([